gamerover98/ToolBox-Android/README.md

 Useful things:
 - SDK target: 28+ (Android 9+)
-- Color palette from [Immuni Covid Android App](https://github.com/immuni-app/immuni "Immuni Covid Android application") under GNU license.
+- Color palette from [Immuni Covid Android App](https://github.com/immuni-app/immuni "Immuni Covid Android application") under GNU public license.

 #### Rules

-This software is under the GNU public license but you have to comply with the following rules:
+This software has a free license but you have to comply with the following rules:

 **1.** The use of the entire source or a piece of it needs to be reported into your project description files.
 **2.** You can't sell this project or a derivative.